 The term “Giant Bamboo” is actually a somewhat generic name for a host of timber bamboos of several different species.
 Most of these giant bamboos belong to one of the following genera: Bambusa, Dendrocalamus, Gigantochloa, Guadua or Phyllostachys.
 As timber bamboos, they will typically grow anywhere from 50 to 100 feet tall, with mature culms at least 4-5 inches, and sometimes more than 10 inches in diameter.
 That’s how big they get in their native habitat.
 But your results will vary, depending where you live and which species you are growing.

-In the following article, we’ll consider the appeal of giant bamboo, and we’ll examine several of the most popular species commonly referred to giant bamboo.
+In the following article, we’ll consider the appeal of giant bamboo, and we’ll examine several of the most popular species commonly referred to as giant bamboo.
 Many of them come from tropical or subtropical climates, but even if you live in a more temperate zone, there’s probably some type of giant bamboo that will do well in your area.

 Classification and Characteristics of Giant Bamboo